iamvery/docs/data_binding/data_sets.md

 ---
 name: Working With Data Sets
+desc: Binding a data set to a view.
 ---

 We've seen how Pakyow can bind a single piece of data, but it can also handle